GluuFederation/docs-openbanking-prod/docs/source/scripts/client-registration.md

         return True
     ```

-3. Miscellaneous mandatory functions
+3. The updateClient method

-  This updateClient method is called when the PUT method is called to update client details.
-This method should return True for successful update, to reject any update call this method should return False when desired condition to reject update request arises:
+  This updateClient method is called when the PUT method is called on registration endpoint to update client details.
+This method should return True for successful update and to reject any update request this method should return False when the request fulfills the condition to reject it:

    ```python3